-- Action 5.3.1 Partner with FEMA to update floodplain maps and correct inaccuracies; utilize this information to inform future infrastructure needs, landscaping, development regulations, and other potential flooding preparedness measures. - Action 5.3.2 Continue to reference and implement the Eagle County Hazard Mitigation/Pre-Disaster Mitigation Plan; support its update due in 2024/25 and ensure that Minturn's particular risks and needs are accounted for in the plan. - Action 5.3.3 Adopt firewise guidelines in building and site planning regulations. - Action 5.3.4 Work with the USFS to determine necessary steps to manage wildfire impacts in Minturn, such as possible forest fuels reduction measures. - Action 5.3.5 Retain the services of an emergency preparedness consultant to assess, bolster, and test Minturn's emergency response systems; also to establish a natural hazard monitoring system to track local and regional events to accurately assess local risks and changing trends over time. - Action 5.3.6 Continue to support, proactively participate in, and implement Eagle County's imminent update to the Community Wildfire Protection Plan. - Action 5.3.7 Coordinate with US Forest Service to initiate planning and implement associated strategies for forest fuels health and fire mitigation on public lands surrounding Minturn. - Action 5.3.8 Continue to proactively coordinate with the Eagle River Fire Protection District.
+- Action 5.3.1 Partner with FEMA to update floodplain maps and correct inaccuracies; utilize this information to inform future infrastructure needs, landscaping, development regulations, and other potential flooding preparedness measures. - Action 5.3.2 Continue to reference and implement the Eagle County Hazard Mitigation/Pre-Disaster Mitigation Plan; support its update due in 2024/25 and ensure that Minturn's particular risks and needs are accounted for in the plan. - Action 5.3.3 Adopt firewise guidelines in building and site planning regulations. - Action 5.3.4 Work with the USFS to determine necessary steps to manage wildfire impacts in Minturn, such as possible forest fuels reduction measures. - Action 5.3.5 Retain the services of an emergency preparedness consultant; consider establishing a natural hazard monitoring system to track local and regional events to accurately assess local risks and changing trends over time.

-OBJECTIVE 5.4 SUPPORT THE VIABILITY OF LOW-EMISSIONS AND ZERO-EMISSIONS TRANSPORTATION OPTIONS SUCH AS WALKING, BIKING, PUBLIC TRANSIT, AND ELECTRIC VEHICLES.
+OBJECTIVE 5.4) SUPPORT THE VIABILITY OF LOW-EMISSIONS AND ZERO-EMISSIONS TRANSPORTATION OPTIONS SUCH AS WALKING, BIKING, PUBLIC TRANSIT, AND ELECTRIC VEHICLES.

 Single Occupancy Vehicle (SOV) travel is currently the status quo in Minturn - by and large residents use individual vehicles to get around town and connect to the broader region.
 Many areas of Minturn do not have safe sidewalks, crosswalks, bike paths, or other infrastructure that makes walking or cycling safe, efficient, convenient, and attractive.
 While ECO Transit, the regional transportation provider, does operate three bus routes that service Minturn, they run relatively infrequently and/or require residents to drive from town to the Dowd Junction Forest Service Park & Ride.
 These factors make SOV transportation the most convenient and attractive option for Minturn residents.
 However, SOV travel significantly contributes to GHG emissions and poor air quality, as well as a perceived parking issue in the Old Town core of Minturn.
-Mass transit, walking, and cycling are more environmentally friendly forms of travel and offer co-benefits of active lifestyle and health, opportunities for community interaction, fewer vehicles taking up space throughout town, and greater affordability.
+Mass transit, walking, and cycling are more environmentally friendly forms of travel and offer cobenefits of active lifestyle and health, opportunities for community interaction, fewer vehicles taking up space throughout town, and greater affordability.
 While electric vehicles are still considered SOV, they can be more environmentally friendly and require charging infrastructure to support their use.
 As electric vehicles become more common, charging infrastructure will become more critical.
-These action items promote investments in Minturn infrastructure and partnerships with ECO Transit that will foster a culture of lowemission and active transportation for Minturn residents and visitors.
+These action items promote investments in Minturn infrastructure and partnerships with ECO Transit that will foster a culture of low-emission and active transportation for Minturn residents and visitors.

-Action 5.4.1 Monitor the use of Minturn's two EV charging stations and implement additional stations as needed in strategic locations.
+Action 5.4.1 - Monitor the use of Minturn's two EV charging stations and implement additional stations as needed in strategic locations.
 Also see Actions under objectives 6.2 - 6.6 in Chapter 6: Intuitive Mobility, Circulation & Connectivity.
 These action items address improved infrastructure and signage for walking and cycling, the expansion of mass transit to connect Minturn with the region and provide local transit options, and strategic integration of land use, mass transit, and bike-ped infrastructure to make non-SOV transportation options more convenient, safe, attractive, and viable.

-OBJECTIVE 5.5 SUPPORT PUBLIC HEALTH BY PROACTIVELY MANAGING AIR QUALITY.
+OBJECTIVE 5.5) SUPPORT PUBLIC HEALTH BY PROACTIVELY MANAGING AIR QUALITY.